Summit Cairn |

 Hill of Arisdale 210 metres 40 minutes

-After 4 days of round the clock work, I needed a break so I left Lerwick at 5pm to drive up to Yell and walk its highest hill.
+After 4 days of round-the-clock work, I needed a break so I left Lerwick at 5pm to drive up to Yell and walk its highest hill.
 I missed the ferry by a few minutes after being delayed by the rush hour traffic exiting Lerwick and then by a low loader collecting a digger blocking the road.
-It was a happy set of circumstance as I was able to watch an otter patrolling the bay by the ferry terminal at Toft and miss a passing shower whilst on the ferry.
+It was a happy set of circumstances as I was able to watch an otter patrolling the bay by the ferry terminal at Toft and miss a passing shower whilst on the ferry.

 I arrived back with an hour to spare so I drove through Burravoe, where the local primary school had been approved for closure by the Council two days earlier as part of an Education Blueprint.
 Burravoe is a rural idyll on an early summer evening.
 It was a long drive over the Heogals and then on the roller coaster over the flank of other hills to the dispersed settlement of Mid Yell, although there were splendid coastal views to the east all the way.
 When I arrived in Mid Yell there was time to look around the schools and visit the local beach where Grace Ann, a swimming instructor whom I had given a lift from the airport to Lerwick on a previous visit, had taught children to swim before the days of 'fancy leisure pools'.

-It had been an evening to enjoy and I drove back on the perfect roads empty of traffic to catch a ferry to mainland.
-As I arrived back in Lerwick I was summoned to the pub for a drink with some colleagues up from St. Andrews.
-After a couple of beers I suggested some fish and chips from the Fort and we arrived just as it closed its doors for the night.
+It had been an evening to enjoy and I drove back on the perfect roads empty of traffic to catch a ferry to the mainland.
+As I arrived back in Lerwick I was summoned to the pub for a drink with Professor Peter McKiernan and Gary Bowman from St Andrew's University, whom I had engaged to prepare a scenario plan for Shetland.
+After a couple of beers, I suggested some fish and chips from the Fort and we arrived just as it closed its doors for the night.
 We were given what was left.
 I must have been a good customer but then the generosity of Shetlanders is legendary.

 No comments: